 The Unit Root Test provides you with a tool to test if a series is non-stationary.
 More specifically, it performs an Augmented Dickey-Fuller (ADF) test of the null hypothesis that a time series has a unite root, which will violate the underlying assumptions in many statistical models.
 The analysis produces a report in which you can read and interpret results from the statistical test.

-If a unit root is present in the system, the variance might be infinite in the long run and the data can get difficult to use in further analysis.
+If a unit root is present in the system, the variance may be infinite overall and the data can be difficult to use in further analysis.
 The ADF test regression equation has the form:

 The null hypothesis is that the series has a unit root, so that is equal to zero, or:

 Evaluation is done with t-values from the sample statistics, after OLS estimation.
 Because the t-values of the ADF estimator are non-standard both in sample and asymptotically, special tables and response surface calculations from MacKinnon 1996 are used (with permission) to calculate the p-value.
 The settings for the deterministic variables are in a drop-down box.
 The MacKinnon calculations will adjust to this (and to sample size) automatically but cannot account for other deterministic (or exogenous) variables, so MB does not allow them in the ADF test.

 The Unit Root Test automatically generates a report, which includes a variety of statistical information.

 To perform the analysis, you must specify which number of lags that will be included in the test.
 If you change 'Start lag' to 1 and 'End lag' to 3, it will include lags of 1, 2 and 3 in the test.
 It is also possible to run the test in a classical Dickey Fuller setup, without any lagged differences, by setting both min and max lag to zero.

 Select if you want to include this series in the analysis.